-13 https://ec.europa.eu/eurostat/web/circular-economy/indicators/main-tables humane manner while at the same time preserving domestic stability and safeguarding national security.
-Although the number of asylum seekers in Bulgaria and the number of international protection applications in Turkey has decreased more than twice since 2017, the number of irregular migrants in both countries grows every year, as ECRE15 stresses out in its 2020 individual country reports.
+The latest wave of large-scale migration to Türkiye and the EU, that took place in 2015, has confronted the Bulgarian and Turkish cross-border authorities with an unprecedented situation which required a coordinated approach to handle it.
+None of the cross-border authorities, however, was prepared to act in such a way.
+This migrant crisis revealed many areas, of managerial and operational importance, that need strengthening the capacity for operational cooperation of the Bulgarian and Turkish law enforcement authorities to manage migrant flows in a cooperative and humane manner while at the same time preserving domestic stability and safeguarding national security.
+Although the number of asylum seekers in Bulgaria and the number of international protection applications in Türkive has decreased more than twice since 2017, the number of irregular migrants in both countries grows every year, as ECRE[14] stresses out in its 2020 individual country reports.
 Furthermore, it is expected that irregular migration in the CB area is most likely to continue to raise security and humanitarian concerns taking into account the continuing social and political instability in the Middle East and Southern Asia.
-This situation requires adequate institutional and operational response to make sure that no perceived or actual deficiency in the migration management in the transit regions (like Turkey and Bulgaria), that might result in a migration crisis identical to the one of 2015, would occur ever again.
-Since the questions of migration importance will continue to be a major issue of concern in Europe and at the border between EU and Turkey, as a candidate county, and the complex nature of mixed flows of economic and other migrants, refugees and asylum seekers will further present additional challenges.
+This situation requires adequate response to make sure that no deficiency in the migration management in the transit regions (like Türkiye and Bulgaria), that might result in a migration crisis would occur ever again.
+Since the questions of migration importance will continue to be a major issue of concern in Europe and at the border between EU and Türkiye and the complex nature of mixed flows of economic and other migrants, refugees and asylum seekers will further present additional challenges.
 Moreover, such a complex issue cannot be addressed solely by individual authorities from either side of the border.
 Rather, it requires a strategic, comprehensive and multilateral approach to substitute the prevailing ad-hoc responses with cross-border cooperative and durable solutions.